wp-plugins/buddypress-group-chat/readme.txt

 = 1.2.1 =
 * Update to the main JavaScript file, You will need to refresh the page if it doesn't load straight away.

+= 1.2.3 =
+* Updated to make the room name include the domain as some people were having issues with rooms already being full on TinyChat, so now it will be domain/group_name.

 == Social Sites ==
 * Facebook - https://www.facebook.com/ruddernationdotcom